Black Thought Mentors a Young Drizzler in Mike's Hot Honey Film

 It's a new recognition program for people who already push the ritual into their own circles, pushing Mike's brand identity built on grassroots repetition.

-Every Ritual Started Somewhere
+Every Ritual Starts Somewhere

 • Bake user behavior into brand lore.
 Drizzling has been a Mike's Hot Honey didn't invent drizzling; its customers did, and the brand is now the one telling that story back to them.